yiisoft/yii2/docs/guide/output-data-widgets.md

 ### Filtering data

-For filtering data the GridView needs a [model](structure-models.md) that takes the input from, the filtering form and adjusts the query of the dataProvider to respect the search criteria.
+For filtering data the GridView needs a [model](structure-models.md) to take the input from and the filtering form that adjusts the query of the dataProvider to respect the search criteria.
 A common practice when using [active records](db-active-record.md) is to create a search Model class that provides needed functionality (it can be generated for you by [Gii](start-gii.md)).
 This class defines the validation rules for the search and provides a `search()` method that will return the data provider.